45aidpre/SQLDatabase/README.md

 # SQLDatabase
-Designed for the Natural Computing Course to Emulate Natural Behaviors in Nature.
+Designed for the Data Engineering Course to build a cryptocurrency database.